elindsey/elindsey.github.io/_posts/2020-08-02-ray-tracers.md

 ---
 layout: post
-title: "Getting Started with Ray Tracing"
+title: "Learning About Ray Tracing"
 ---

 I've had more time than usual for side projects since I've been stuck inside